The requirements below are those approved by the Illinois State Board of Education December 2015.

 Content Area Prerequisites

-Elementary Education teachers need to have an understanding of the subjects taught in classrooms at the Elementary level.
-DePaul’s program requires that students in the Elementary program have a minimum of one college-level course in each of the following areas:
+Elementary education teachers need to have an understanding of the subjects taught in elementary school classrooms.
+Following the requirements set forth by the Illinois State Board of Education, DePaul’s program requires that students in the elementary program have courses in each of the following areas:

 - physical science